-The school has a designated School Health Nurse, Sheila Milne, who is based at the Health Centre, King Street, Crieff and can be contacted on 01764 655535.
+The school has a designated School Health Nurse, Sheila Milne and Nicole Gilbert, who are based at the Health Centre, King Street, Crieff and can be contacted on 01764 655535.
 She visits the school from time to time and is able to give advice to both the school staff and parents should they have any health concerns or require a referral to another health department.